 Even with the years of study concerning college students and drinking, more than 1,800 students die each year from alcohol-related incidents.
-Another 600,000 are injured while drunk, and about 100,000 are sexual assaulted.
+Another 600,000 are injured while drunk, and about 100,000 are sexually assaulted.
 For the last twenty years, the number of students binge drinking is still around 40 percent.

 Binge drinking comes with many risks as well.
 These include:

 - Unintentional injuries (e.g. falling down, car accidents)

 - Intentional injuries (sexual assault, use of a deadly weapon)

 - Unintended pregnancy